dxlliv/planner/create/README.md

 ### Configuration

 You can update your profile by editing `src/public/user/instagram/{username}`.
 Update `planner.config.ts` accordingly.
-Read the [documentation](https://dxlliv.github.io/planner/docs/) for further information.
+For more details, check out the [documentation](https://dxlliv.github.io/planner/docs/).

 ### Interactive Planning